mbjones/arctic-training2/README.md

 Hands on materials for the Arctic Data Training workshop

-* Data and Code: Matt chnaged this.
+* Data and Code: Open data yay!
 * Lessons
 * Notes